milcem/BIawesome/README-python.md

 ![Figure_1 - lasso](https://user-images.githubusercontent.com/26208356/132001825-5ff32a53-6dd2-44d5-8051-08d83e96f46f.png)

 We observe that as the regularization parameter $\alpha$ increases, the norm of the regression coefficients become smaller and smaller.
 This means more regression coefficients are forced to zero, which intend increases bias error (over simplification).
-The best value to balance bias-variance tradeoff is when $\alpha$ is kept low, say $\alpha = 0.1$ or less.
+The best value to balance bias-variance tradeoff is when alpha is kept low - alpha =< 0.1